Jeanneveev/Job-Spreadsheet-Assistant/README.md

 7. Click the "Answer Questions" button
 8. Answer your created questions until you reach the confirmation popup
 9. If you are sure of your answers, click "Yes"
-10. The data you entered will be appended to the end of your export method of choice and you will recieve a success notification
+10. The data you entered will be appended to the end of your export method of choice and you will recieve a success notification popup
 11. Close the notification by clicking "Ok" to return to the home page